CliveMcEvadeen/Instabuild-Hub-dev/readme.md

-## Project Title: "AGI Nexus: A Transformative Journey to Comprehensive Intelligence"
+## Project Title: "CLIVE( Cognitively Laveraging Itelligence  with Versatile Evolution ): A Transformative Journey to Comprehensive SELF-It Intelligence"

 ### Project Overview:

-Embarking on an extraordinary mission, "AGI Nexus" aims to craft an Artificial General Intelligence (AGI) system that seamlessly integrates with the vast knowledge of the internet, continuously learns, adapts in real-time, and positively impacts society.
+Embarking on an extraordinary mission, "CLIVE" aims to craft an Artificial General Intelligence (AGI) system that seamlessly integrates with the vast knowledge of the internet, continuously learns, adapts in real-time, and positively impacts society.
 This comprehensive project plan unfolds across five interconnected modules, each meticulously designed to accelerate the development of AGI and ensure a profound societal influence.

 ### Module 1: **Autonomous Internet Research**